arcus-azure/arcus.security/docs/versioned_docs/version-v1.4.1/features/secrets/general.md

 ## Invalidates a secret from the cache
 In some scenarios you'd like to remove a cache entry so that the secret will be retrieved from the provider when a new lookup will be done.

+After a hard refresh you can use the latest secret again and proceed your work.
 This is useful for scenario's where the secret is updated and you need to tell the cache somehow.

 ```csharp
 await cachedSecretProvider.InvalidateSecretAsync("EventGrid-AuthKey");